Gathering Legions Campaign

 Some modifications are linked to other modifications by a path.
 If a modification is linked to another modification you must have the previous (upper most) modification before you may purchase the following (lower) modification.
 Some modifications are marked as Base in the upper right corner, this denotes a starting point on your unit card and you don’t need any previous modifications.
 Base modifications however will be linked to modifications above them, these modifications are called Flaws and work differently from other modifications.

 Flaws do not cost experience to check their box and gain their benefit, instead when you check the box on a flaw modification you gain an experience.
 Just like other modifications though, when you check a box on a flaw modification you gain the ability in the center of the modification and adjust your unit cost by the amount shown in the bottom right (to make this easier, you can think of it as gaining a negative ability).
 The check marks on flaw modifications also count towards the requirement of sections on the progression tree.
 Flaws may only be taken during character creation or if the hero was defeated in the previous game.
+At character creation a hero may take up to 2 flaws, when a character is defeated in a game that character may take up to 2 flaws.
 With the exception of weapon progression paths a hero with a flaw may not take any modification linked to that flaw.
 A hero may spend 2 experience points to remove a flaw, removing a flaw reverses the cost and ability modification and brings the hero back to their base abilities.
 If removing a flaw reduces your marked boxes below the threshold to gain modifications in a section you do not lose any modifications you have already purchased in that section, but may not purchase more modifications in that section until you meet the requirement again.

 Some modifications are linked by three lines, this indicates that the modifications are mutually exclusive - If you have one modification you may not take any other modification in the same path if they are linked by three lines.